thaocaoHPzbook/Goldfish-16S-rRNA-amplicon-data-analysis/Qiime2_step.md

 ![image](https://github.com/user-attachments/assets/75829c6a-9148-4f92-88c2-a55da47c00b5)
 **Figure 6.
 Taxonomy classification bar plot at level 6**

-You can see in the taxa barplot that most samples have similar microbial compositions, except for one control sample and one RP-20 sample, which show abnormal patterns.
+You can see in the taxa barplot that most samples have similar microbial compositions, except for one **control sample** and one **RP-20 sample**, which show abnormal patterns.
 This could be due to low sequencing depth, leading to an inaccurate representation of microbial diversity in these samples.

 To investigate further, we will examine the summary statistics after chimera filtering and perform rarefaction curve analysis in the next steps.